gatling/gatling/src/sphinx/cookbook/handling_jsf.rst

 .. includecode:: code/HandlingJsf.scala#example-scenario

-.. note:: The sample above is taken from the `Primefaces demo <http://www.primefaces.org/showcase-labs>`_
+.. note:: The sample above is taken from the `Primefaces demo <http://www.primefaces.org/showcase-labs>`_.

+See Rafael Pestano's `demo project <https://github.com/rmpestano/gatling-jsf-demo>`_ for a complete sample.

 Trinidad
 ========